 What do we mean by lost life insurance?

-Lost life insurance refers to a policy that is yet to be claimed by the deceased or forgotten about by their loved ones.
+Lost life insurance refers to a policy that is yet to be claimed after someone has died.
 This can happen if the policyholder did not inform their family/loved ones about the policy, or if they themselves forgot to keep track of it.

 What happens if a life insurance policy is left unclaimed?